davetang/romim/README.md

 # Usage

-You will need a valid API key, which you can request for on the [OMIM API page](http://www.omim.org/api/).
+You will need a valid API key, which you can request for on the [OMIM API page](https://www.omim.org/api).
+Note that in order to apply for API access you need:

+>  Access will not be granted without a valid institutional email address.
+Email addresses from generic email providers such as Gmail, Yahoo, Hotmail, Live, MSN, iCloud, 126.com, 163.com or qq.com will be automatically rejected.

 Use `set_key` to use your API key.

 ```r
 library(romim)